SINTEF-9012/madt-neodash/README.md

 Open the dashboard in browser: [http://localhost:3000](http://localhost:3000), choose "New Dashboard".
 Log in with user name and password (detailed in docker compose file).

 **Create database**: If the database is empty, you can load one by opening Neo4j Browser at [http://localhost:7474](http:localhost:7474).
-Copy the content from `samples/<latest-date-sample>.cypher` and past it into the query box of the Neo4j browser, then execute the query.
-The name/type of the PCAP file needs to correspond to the endpoint/type properties of the static node.
+Copy the content from a `.cypher` file and paste it into the query box of the Neo4j browser, then execute the query.
+You can also generate the graph by creating nodes and relationships via the dashboard solution.

 **Load dashboard**: To load a dashboard at [http://localhost:3000](http://localhost:3000), press load dashboard button in left side panel.
 Choose "Select from file", and choose a sample dashboard (e.g. `samples/dashboard-<latest-date>.json`).